 4. Booked, Processed, Contact Your Lawyer

 At the police station, you’ll undergo booking and processing, which can take several hours, especially if it’s your first offense.
 Your fingerprints and mugshot will be taken, and an officer might ask questions about your DUI circumstances.
-Crucially, you have the right to contact an attorney—exercise this right to ensure you receive proper legal guidance.
-Reach out to DUI Defense Attorney Nathan Akamine for assistance.
+You have the right to an attorney— do it.

 5. You May Be Incarcerated or Released